What is the Cornea?

 Viral infections.
 The virus that causes cold sores (the herpes simplex virus) may cause recurring attacks.
 These attacks are triggered by stress, an impaired immune system, or exposure to sunlight.
 Also, the virus that causes chickenpox and shingles (the varicella virus) can cause corneal ulcers.

 Fungal infections.
 Improper use of contact lenses or steroid eye drops can lead to fungal infections, which in turn can cause corneal ulcers.
 Also, a corneal injury that results in plant material getting into the eye can lead to fungal keratitis.

 Parasitic (Acanthamoeba) infections.
-Acanthamoeba are microscopic, single-celled amoeba that can cause human infection.
-They are the most common amoebae in fresh water and soil.
+An Acanthamoeba is a microscopic, single-celled amoeba that can cause human infection.
+They are the most common amoebae in freshwater and soil.
 When Acanthamoeba enters the eye it can cause a bad infection, particularly for contact lens users.

 Other causes of corneal ulcers include:

 Abrasions or burns to the cornea caused by injury to the eye.
 Scratches, scrapes, and cuts can become infected by bacteria and lead to corneal ulcers.
 These injuries can happen from fingernail scratches, paper cuts, makeup brushes, and tree branches.
 Burns caused by corrosive chemicals found in the workplace and at home can cause corneal ulcers.